CapgeminiTechHub/Amazon-web-services-1/README.md

 ## Viewing Inventory

-This command can be invoked by saying the following phrases:
+This intent can be activated by saying the following phrases:

 - "How many [item] do we have?"
 - "How many [item] are in the inventory?"

 ## Adding Item to Inventory

-This command can be invoked by saying the following phrases:
+This intent can be activated by saying the following phrases:

 - "Add [quantity] [item]"
 - "Add [quantity] [item] to the tech hub"